Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 * There's no excuse to avoid grammar check browser plugins.
 * View releases on browsers with different engines.
-* Always prove the mobile presentation to be passable (it won't be perfect for rich layout).
+* Always prove the mobile presentation to be passable (but don't expect a nice layout on small screens).

 ## Limitations